The email marketing industry still has potential. For every dollar spent, marketers earn an average of $36.

 Starting with this email marketing tool is easy.
 All I have to do is sign up for Hostinger and then start a free trial to Hostinger Reach.

 Unlike other tools, Hostinger Reach has a simple UI with only the necessary options.
-It appears like I walk through a step by step wizard until reaching an email sending stage.
+It appears that I walk through a step-by-step wizard until reaching an email sending stage.

 Before sending emails, you need to connect your domain.
 The process is a button effort.

-When I am done with filling in info like Sender name, Sender address, Business details, Brand color, etc, this tool asks me to import contacts.
-Or I can also put email recipients manually.
+When I am done filling in information like Sender name, Sender address, Business details, Brand color, etc., this tool asks me to import contacts.
+Alternatively, I can also manually add email recipients.

 I gave a Newsletter idea to Hostinger Reach then it generated an Email template quickly.